Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 ![](final_txt_file_image.png)

+*Example of a completed trial in your final `.txt` file*

 After that, you have to import this `.txt` file on Qualtrics.
 This is how to do it: [How to import a TXT Survey on Qualtrics](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/#ImportTXTDoc).

 *Note : During the importation process, Qualtrics automatically adds the date after your block's name (e.g., "No_conflict_1_0" will become "No_conflict_1_0 - Oct 20, 2021").*

 ## STEP 3 : Fully customize one item on Qualtrics by hand and export your survey in a `.qsf` file

-![](qualtrics_manual_image.png)

 Once your survey has been imported on Qualtrics, choose one of your trials (in Qualtrics, a "block"), and customize it manually.
 This is where you can set up the trial options using the Qualtrics interface.

+![](qualtrics_manual_image.png)

+*Example of the configuration of a timer in the Qualtrics interface*

-For even more advanced customization, you may want to add some JavaScript code to the question.
+For even more advanced customization, you may want to add some [Javascript code](https://www.qualtrics.com/support/survey-platform/survey-module/question-options/add-javascript/) to the question.
 After you have customized one trial, note its block ID (e.g., "C_01).

 Then, export your survey as a `.qsf` file: [How to export a Survey as a QSF](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/#ExportingaSurveyasaQSF).